 Farmhouse Lighting

 We went with this 3-light pendant brass chandelier that provides so much light over my massive workspace.
-We’ve had it for a few weeks now, and I’m just obsessed with the amount of space it provides.
+We’ve had the island for a few weeks now, and I’m just obsessed with the amount of space it provides.
 Seriously, the island table is amazing.

 On the back wall, we added some similar-looking brass sconces, and in the eat-in dining area, we have an antique brass chandelier.
 Everything ties so nicely together, and I am loving the blend of old and new.